Environmental Management (MS)

 - Prepare technical papers/briefings to communicate risk/solutions to stakeholders.

-The 36 credit hours required for the MS degree must include the following courses for a degree in environmental management:
+The 36 credit hours required for the MS in environmental management must include the following courses:

 - ENMG 5000 Environmental Science (3 hours)

 - BUSN 6110 Operations and Project Management (3 hours)

 - ENMG 5200 Environmental Regulations and Compliance Auditing (3 hours)

 - ENMG 6100 Management of Land and Water Resources (3 hours)